 The east exit side of Ikebukuro Station is the hot spot for ramen.
 Here are the ramen restaurants all ramen lovers have been to at least once.
-From well-established restaurants and ones that have showed true strength to chain stores, all of these are very popular.
-A total of nine restaurants.
+From well-established restaurants and ones that have shown true strength to chain stores, all of these are very popular.
+A total of 11 restaurants made the cut out of a total of nearly 200 ramen joints in Ikebukuro.
 You may actually have trouble deciding which one to go.

 The Main Store of Ikebukuro’s Famous Rich Miso Ramen Restaurant: Mendokoro Hanada Ikebukuro Store

 A 5-minute walk from the east exit of Ikebukuro Station.
 It is located turning into a side street on the way walking down Sunshine Street.
 It is the main store that specializes in rich miso ramen.

 Many people have their hearts taken away by the very thick noodles and the gooey rich miso-flavored soup that goes perfectly well together.

 Many recommend going here, including the west exit, if you want to eat miso ramen in Ikebukuro.
 Try the ramen that receives huge marks at least once.

 A Place Where You Can Eat Not “Tonkotsu” But “Tonkoku” Ramen: Mutekiya

 A 2-minute walk from the east exit of Ikebukuro Station, this restaurant is located 30 seconds from the south exit of Seibu Ikebukuro Line.
 It is a very popular restaurant in Ikebukuro that always has long queues.
 You may not have gone to this restaurant but you may have spotted the surprising long queue outside the store.